Psephos - Adam Carr's Election Archive

 In May 2018 the British-born Sharkie resigned when the High Court's ruling in the case of Senator Katy Gallagher made it clear that she had not successfully renounced her claim to British citizenship.
 At the July by-election, Sharkie was challenged by Georgina Downer, daughter of Alexander, but was re-elected with an increased majority.
 Downer ran again in 2019 but was again defeated by Sharkie.

 Rebekha Sharkie, Centre Alliance MP for Mayo 2016-18 and since the 2018 by-election, worked for SA Liberal leader Isobel Redmond, for Jamie Briggs and for state Liberal MP Rachel Sanderson.
 In 2012 she became national Executive Officer of Youth Connections, and 2014 she became Senior Manager at Helping Young People Achieve.
 Having now won this seat four times, she seems fairly secure.
+The Liberal candidate in 2025 will be Zane Basic, who has been a staffer for several Liberal MPs including Bert van Manen and Nicolle Flint.

 Boundaries following most recent redistribution: